midu16/midu16.github.io/_posts/2022-08-31-node-replacement-assisted-installer.markdown

 podman run --privileged -v /apps/rhcos_image_cache/:/data quay.io/coreos/coreos-installer:release iso ignition embed /apps/rhcos-4.10.16-x86_64-live.x86_64.iso -f -i /data/cu-master3/custom.ign -o /data/cu-master3/rhcos-4.10.16-cu-master3.iso
 {% endhighlight %}

-This command will provide the `rhcos-4.10.16-cu-master3.iso` in the `/data/cu-master3/`.
+This command will provide the `rhcos-4.10.16-cu-master3.iso` in the `/data/cu-master3/`, use the image resulted to mount to the virtualmedia of the server and boot using `Virtual CD/DVD/ISO`.

+NOTE: You can use the command from `Step 5.1.
+Reinstall of the removed node` where we are creating a container that exposes the files for fruther use from the Bastion Host.
+To achieve this, you can run the following command:
+{% highlight bash %}
+podman run -d --name rhcos_image_cache -v /apps/rhcos_image_cache:/var/www/html -p 9092:8080/tcp quay.io/centos7/httpd-24-centos7:latest
+{% endhighlight %}

 Step 6.
 Approving the new node certificates